Contents

 Demographic targeting

-Demographic targeting is a targeting type that focuses on reaching people based on their specific demographic characteristics, such as:
+Demographic targeting is a targeting type that focuses on reaching people based on their specific demographic characteristics, including:

 • Age